krshn4n/blog/_posts/2020-09-15-Polling Endpoint.md

 ### triggerState

 While the polling endpoint supports most of the query parameters of normal searches it also supports a parameter called 'triggerState' which expects a datetime value in the format `YYYY-MM-DDThh:mm:ssTZD`, for example `2020-09-15T05:05:42Z`.
-The polling endpoint will do a search that includes both the standard 'q' query parameter and the query `updated>triggerState`.
+The polling endpoint will do a search that includes both the standard 'q' query parameter and the query `updated>triggerState`{:.js}.

 ### Location header in response